evolvingweb/puppet-apt/README.md

 Manages the Apt sources in `/etc/apt/sources.list.d/`.

-##### Parameters (all optional, except where specified)
+##### Parameters

+All parameters are optional unless specified.

 * `allow_unsigned`: Specifies whether to authenticate packages from this release, even if the Release file is not signed or the signature can't be checked.
-Valid options: 'true' and 'false'.
-Default: 'false'.
+Valid options: `true` and `false`.
+Default: `false`.

 * `architecture`: Tells Apt to only download information for specified architectures.
 Valid options: a string containing one or more architecture names, separated by commas (e.g., 'i386' or 'i386,alpha,powerpc').
 Default: undef (if unspecified, Apt downloads information for all architectures defined in the Apt::Architectures option).